aav7fl/website-legacy/resume/index.md

 ### Experience

+<span class="meta-left">Consultant at Hepfer & Associates</span> <span class="meta-right">(September 2016-Present)</span>

+- Importing and investigating raw data from company databases
+- Understanding how to present data in a meaningful way

-Grandville RoboDawgs Weather Balloon Coach (May-July, 2016)
+Coach for Grandville RoboDawgs Weather Balloon Program (May-July, 2016)

-- Help underclassmen RoboDawg students transition to leadership positions in the program
+- Help underclassmen RoboDawg students transition to leadership positions in the robotics program
 - Students learn how to program in Python on Raspberry Pi units to collect data from their weather balloon launches

 AP Computer Science Tutor (May-June, 2016)

+- 1 on 1 tutoring in preparation for the AP Computer Science test

-Internship at Blue Medora, LLC (Summer, 2013; Summer, 2014)
+Intern at Blue Medora, LLC (Summer, 2013; Summer, 2014)

 - Develop Oracle Enterprise Manager plugins

 Supervisor for RoboDawgs community camps (Summer, 2012)

+- Instruct up to 40 campers during the busiest week
 - Delegate jobs between nine employees
-- Tasked with new building renovations/repairs
+- Conduct new building renovations/repairs
-- Up to 40 campers during the busiest week

 ---